 2. Physical Checkup

 The doctor will subject your baby to a full head-to-toe examination checking his eyes, ears, mouth, the colour of the skin, lungs, heart, abdomen, genitalia, hips and legs to make sure that all organs are in a healthy condition.
-The doctor may also examine the soft spots on your baby’s head called fontanels and the shape your baby’s head to find out if it is rounding well.
+The doctor may also examine the soft spots on your baby’s head called fontanels and the shape of your baby’s head to find out if it is rounding well.

 Your baby may get Hep B (Hepatitis B) vaccine- dose 2.